 Canine distemper – Highly contagious, viral disease that typically affects the respiratory system, gastrointestinal and nervous system.
 Infected dogs may show the following symptoms: persistent coughing, vomiting, diarrhea, fits, seizures, paralysis and overgrown foot pads.
 There is no known cure.

-Parvovirus – Highly contagious, viral disease that is highly resistant and can remain in the environment for a number of years.
+Parvovirus – A highly contagious, viral disease that is highly resistant and can remain in the environment for a number of years.
 It attacks the cardiovascular and gastrointestinal systems of dogs.
-Infected dogs may show the following symptoms: bloody diarrhea, lethargy, repeated vomiting.
+Infected dogs may show the following symptoms: bloody diarrhea, lethargy, and repeated vomiting.

 Canine Hepatitis (Adenovirus) – Canine adenovirus is a virus that causes upper respiratory tract infections and targets other organs such as the kidneys, liver and eyes.
 Affected animals may show signs of anorexia, lethargy, enlarged abdomen, tonsillitis or corneal swelling.
 The disease can be fatal or leave dogs with chronic kidney failure.

-Parainfluenza & Bordatella (Kennel Cough)- Commonly known as ‘kennel cough’, Parainfluenza and Bordetella are responsible for infectious traceobronchitis in dogs.
+Parainfluenza & Bordatella (Kennel Cough)- Commonly known as ‘kennel cough’, Parainfluenza and Bordetella are responsible for infectious tracheobronchitis in dogs.
 It is highly contagious and many dogs would have been infected once in their lifetime.
 Puppies are more susceptible to kennel cough due to their weaker immune systems.
-Clinical signs such as coughing (or retching), nasal discharge and inappetence typically appear 4-5 days post exposure to the microorganism.
+Clinical signs such as coughing (or retching), nasal discharge, and inappetence typically appear 4-5 days post-exposure to the microorganism.